 - a.
 Storage Type Two types of bicycle parking facilities are to be provided for each project. - i.
 Long Term Parking in institutional, office and commercial space is intended for use by building inhabitants.
-In housing areas, long term parking is intended to serve residents of the building and may consist of attended facilities, bike racks in an enclosed and lockable room, indoor or outdoor bicycle lockers, or restricted-access parking facilities.
-Design of Long-Term parking shall give consideration to access with a bicycle (i.e. minimal grade changes, barriers to entry; doors, stairs, etc), security considerations and the use of bicycle racks that will minimize space requirements.
-For example, by incorporating twotiered parking or vertical storage solutions.
+In housing areas, long term parking is intended to serve residents of the building and may consist of attended facilities, bicycle racks in an enclosed and lockable room, indoor or outdoor bicycle lockers, or restricted-access for bicycle parking facilities.
+The design of Long-Term parking shall: